April 16, 2019

 It’s easy to see why Nicole Vranjican—known as NikkiVegan on YouTube and Instagram—has earned such a dedicated following.
 She greets everyone like a long-term friend, treats them like family, and warms every room with her positivity.
-As a co-host on The Vegan View as well as the author of “30 Vegan Breakfasts,” Vranjican has shown thousands of people how to follow a vegan lifestyle with comfort and ease.
+As a co-host on 30 Vegan Breakfasts,” Vranjican has shown thousands of people how to follow a vegan lifestyle with comfort and ease.

 Today, she’s sharing her personal journey with veganism, plus the gradual steps you can take to try it for yourself.

 Almost four years ago now, I was living in New York.
 I was an intern-turned-freelance-writer at a newspaper and was living a very unhealthy lifestyle.
 I remember one day when I didn’t sleep at all because I took on so many projects to prove myself to my boss, and that crazy workload— coupled with being stressed and tired—led me to extremely poor food choices.
 I gained weight and my energy levels weren’t great, and that went on for a while.